gbmhunter/blog/content/pcb-design/component-packages/wlcsp-component-package/index.md

 WLCSP packages can come with a backside laminate (BSL) which blocks light from disrupting the IC.
 Fairchild Semiconductor explain that having a BSL is not significant for board-level reliability.

-{{< figure src="/images/2015/03/paragraph-on-backside-laminate-for-wlcsp-package-farchild-an-5075.png" width="517px" caption="Paragraph on backside laminate (BSL) for WLCSP component packages.
+{{< img src="paragraph-on-backside-laminate-for-wlcsp-package-farchild-an-5075.png" width="517px" caption="Paragraph on backside laminate (BSL) for WLCSP component packages.
 Image from https://www.fairchildsemi.com/application-notes/AN/AN-5075.pdf."  >}}

 ## RaspberryPi 2 Bug